BenjaminSeed/virtual-pet/README.md

-This is the Virtual-Pet project from MCR Codes where I will use javaScript to create my first virtual Pet and practice Object-Oriented Programming (OOP)
+# This is my Virtual-Pet project from MCR Codes

+I will use javaScript to create my first virtual Pet

+I aim to practice Object-Oriented Programming (OOP)